Why Are There so Many Mass Shootings in the US?

 The reason for many shootings in the US

-Among countries with more than 10 million people, only Yemen has a higher rate of mass shootings per population than the United States.
-Yemen is also the country with the second highest rate of gun ownership in the world, after the United States.
+Only Yemen has a higher rate of mass shootings per population than the United States among nations with a population of more than 10 million.
+After the United States, Yemen has the second-highest rate of gun ownership in the world.

-"The biggest factor in explaining this is that guns in the US are very easily accessible, even to those at high risk," Lankford said, adding that the likelihood of Americans being killed in a shooting in the country work or school is much higher than the risk of being hit by a bullet near military bases abroad.
+According to Lankford, "the biggest factor in explaining this is that guns in the US are very easily accessible, even to those at high risk," adding that the possibility of Americans losing their lives in a shooting at a place of employment or a school is significantly higher than the possibility of being struck by a bullet close to a military installation abroad.

-According to Dr. Lankford's analysis, in more than half of all mass shootings in the US, suspects own more than one gun, and many of these people never had a gun before committing the crime.
+According to Dr. Lankford's analysis, suspects in more than half of all mass shootings in the US are found to be in possession of multiple firearms, many of whom were never previously in possession of a firearm.

-He said the US should do more to provide mental health services to the people.
+He argued that the US should do more to help its citizens access mental health services.

 The US Federal Bureau of Investigation (FBI) earlier this week released data showing that the country in 2021 recorded 61 mass shootings, the highest in more than 20 years, leaving 103 people dead and 140 injured.

-After the shooting at Robb Elementary School, US President Joe Biden immediately gave a speech calling on lawmakers to pass gun control legislation.
-The White House boss added that he had just visited Asia and that this region does not have mass shootings with the same frequency as the United States.
-Biden once called gun violence in the US an "epidemic", a "disgrace" to the international community.
+US President Joe Biden immediately gave a speech after the shooting at Robb Elementary School urging lawmakers to pass gun control legislation.
+The head of the White House added that he had recently traveled to Asia and that there are not as many mass shootings there as there are in the United States.
+Gun violence in the US has been referred to as a "epidemic" and a "disgrace" to the international community by Biden in the past.

-The National Rifle Association (NRA) is considered a powerful lobbyist, having blocked the US Congress from passing gun control bills.
-According to data from the NGO Open Secrets, the NRA spends about $3 million a year influencing gun policies.
+The National Rifle Association (NRA) is regarded as a potent lobbyist because it prevented the US Congress from passing laws restricting access to firearms.
+The NRA spends about $3 million a year influencing gun laws, according to data from the NGO Open Secrets.

 Ted Cruz, a Republican senator from Texas, says the opposition has always tried to use gun attacks to try to deprive people of their Second Amendment to gun ownership. .
 "When a crime of this kind emerges, it is almost immediately politicized," he said, adding that "attacking the constitutional right to use guns is not effective in stopping this type of crime."